Most leads never become customers because purchase decisions are complex, not linear.

 5. The “behind the scenes” email

-Giving a glimpse into what’s going on behind the scenes can help you build an emotional connection between the people and the products.
+Giving a glimpse into what’s going on behind the scenes can help you build an emotional connection between your people and your products.
 And as we mentioned earlier, people are more likely to spend money on a brand they feel connected to.

-The Little Posy Co., a flower delivery service, goes behind the scenes in their monthly journal and introduces readers to the growers—a smart approach, seeing as 62% of people like learning about the people who make up the brand.
+The Little Posy Co., a flower delivery service, goes behind the scenes in their monthly journal and introduces readers to the growers—a brilliant approach to marketing, seeing as 62% of people like learning about the people who make up a brand.

 Why this email works:

-• The email reminds readers that The Little Posy Co.’s flowers are sourced organically and grown with great care.
+- The lead nurturing email reminds readers that The Little Posy Co.’s flowers are sourced organically and grown with great care

-• The transitional call to action encourages readers to check out the journal to read more of these behind-the-scenes stories.
+- The transitional call to action encourages readers to check out the journal to read more behind-the-scenes stories

-If you’re short on time and resources but still want to add some extra oomph to your email with images and GIFs, use Flodesk’s Giphy and Unsplash integration to add high-quality visuals to your lead nurturing email.
+If you’re short on time and resources but still want to add an extra wow factor to your emails, use Flodesk’s Giphy and Unsplash integration to add high-quality visuals and GIFs to your lead nurturing email.

 6. The “freebie” email

-Freebies invoke the principle of reciprocity, meaning people are more inclined to give back after they receive something free.
-You can also use a freebie to give a window into the quality of your paid services, allaying any concerns subscribers may have.
-Consider creating helpful how-to guides for your customers that can convince them that what you’re offering is worth their money and time.
+Freebies invoke the principle of reciprocity—people are more inclined to give back after they receive something free.
+You can also use a freebie to give your audience a taste of the quality of your paid offers, alleviating any concerns subscribers may have.
+Consider creating helpful how-to guides that can convince prospects that what you’re offering is worth their time and money.

-TaJuanna, the founder of the business coaching and consulting service Bootstrap Dreams, offers a free workbook to her subscribers in this lead nurturing email.
+TaJuanna, Founder of business coaching and consulting brand Bootstrap Dreams, offers a free workbook to subscribers in this lead nurturing email.

 Why this email works:

-• The copy highlights the expected outcome of taking action: “Start getting clear on your business superpower.”
+- The copy highlights the expected outcome of taking action: To tart getting clear on your business superpower

 7. The “personality quiz” email